 - Home Price: $602,482 median purchase price; $1,678 median monthly rent

-- Crime Rate: Safer than 91% of California cities
+- Crime Rate: Safer than 93% of San Diego neighborhoods

 Things to Do in Rancho Penasquitos

 Moving to San Diego?
-With convenient self storage facilities throughout the San Diego metro, Extra Space Storage can make your transition easier.
-Find a storage unit near you!
+With convenient self storage facilities throughout SoCal, Extra Space Storage can make your transition easier.
+Find a storage facility near you!